FAQ

 What compounds does Valor not make?

-We do not make peptides, IV nutrients or vitamins, growth hormones, semaglutide, or other weight loss compounds.
+Please note, we do not make: peptides, IV nutrients or vitamins, tirzepatide, or growth hormones.

 About Valor Compounding Pharmacy